 Uber Eats has succeeded because it uses the existing global network of drivers within Uber to provide a higher-margin, value-add service to its customers — food delivery.

-Uber Eats allows users to order food from local restaurants through the app for delivery within 20 minutes to an hour.
+Uber Eats allows users to order food delivery from more than 220,000 restaurants in 500+ cities.
 Food is delivered by local Uber drivers, who receive Uber Eats requests within the standard Uber drivers’ app.

 Uber Eats generates revenue in three ways: a sliding scale delivery fee from each customer, a percentage of each driver’s gross fare, and a 30% fee from the restaurant on each order.